dmarx/ComfyUI-Keyframed/README.md

  This one is probably why you are here.
 This workflow demonstrates how to use the `keyframed/schedule` nodes to achieve similar behavior as [FizzNodes'](https://github.com/FizzleDorf/ComfyUI_FizzNodes) **PromptSchedule** node, but implemented differently.

+This schedule is essentailly a normal AnimateDiff workflow where several nodes have replaced the normal conditioning setup.
+Rather than a single `CLIP Text Encode` node, we can have multiple prompts which transition sequentially over time.

 ## Prompt Interleaving (aka Prompt Entanglement, aka Prompt Superposition)

 ![Prompt Entanglement](examples/prompt-entanglement.png)